 Because of the relatively small size of our carbon footprint, we chose to limit our purchase to two high-quality, nature-based projects that represent both carbon removal and avoided emissions to make up our portfolio of carbon offset projects.

-We benefitted from the decades of expertise brought by our resident carbon market consultants, who conducted an extensive competitive RFP solicitation specific to nature-based projects, which informed our carbon offset selection.
-For companies with less internal expertise or capacity, experts like ENGIE Impact can help to evaluate and recommend the best approach or even facilitate the process, which could include issuing an RFP, partnering directly with project developers to originate a project, or working with a third-party broker that has an existing project portfolio.
+We benefitted from the decades of expertise brought by our carbon markets advising team, who conducted an extensive competitive RFP solicitation specific to nature-based projects, which informed our carbon offset selection.
+For companies with less internal expertise or capacity, experts at ENGIE Impact can help to evaluate and recommend the best approach or even facilitate the process of carbon offset selection.
+Our services include issuing RFPs, partnering directly with project developers to originate projects and working with a third-party brokers that have existing project portfolios.

 Follow carbon market trends and changing guidance on the appropriate use and best practices for carbon offsets.

 After completing an initial screen of the projects submitted through the competitive solicitation, we followed a two-step due diligence process that leveraged:

 Engage with Carbon Market consultants to help ensure high-quality carbon projects and reduce exposure to reputational risk associated with investing in complex, long-term projects around the world.

 Thoroughly evaluate each carbon project for alignment with key quality criteria.

 After completing thorough due diligence, we narrowed our options down to two carbon offset projects that met our requirements.
 On the 51st anniversary of Earth Day, we asked our employees to vote on their preferred project, giving them a voice in designing our carbon offset strategy.
 By using a gamification approach and sharing educational materials on the role of carbon offsets and the specific projects we evaluated, we empowered our employees to make the final decision on project selection.
 Below are more details about the two projects we procured offsets from: